 “No,” the husband quickly answers.

-It isn’t an issue.
+It is not an issue.
 Once behind closed doors, I pull down his jeans.
-He remains ready to go, if just a bit sticky.
+He remains ready to go, if a bit sticky.
 I lick the sweet jizz from his lower abdomen.
 He starts to shake again, ready to go off a third time.
 I pull away and sit behind him on the bed.
 I massage his shoulders and back, while he shivers, finally calming down without cumming.
 He relaxes and leans back into my arms.

 “Maybe we should talk,” I suggest.